 Road trip around Florida – Legoland again – Day 10

-We are back for a go on Beetle Bounce – I think this is definitely a favourite of my son.
+We are back for a go on Beetle Bounce – I think this is definitely Explorason’s favorite.

-I forgot the name of the next ride.
-It is a train and goes through and you have to shoot and score.
+Sorry, I forgot the name of the next ride.
+It is a train and as it moves, you have to shoot and score.
 Make sure you get one the laser gun works on!

-We are pretty happy with the scores we get, though as a parent I of course need to tame my madness to shoot every thing in sight for a mad amount of points.
-But it is much nicer to see a kid win.
+We are pretty happy with the scores we get, though as a parent I, of course, need to tame my madness and stop shooting everything in sight.
+It is nicer seeing a kid win.

 I sit and meet James’ dad, and find out James is on his own as a kid too – no siblings so they decide they might want to team up and do another ride.

-There is some good skills demonstrated here.
+There are some good skills demonstrated here.
 Something for both the little ones and the adults.

-The pirates put on a pretty pod show.
-There is interaction between the crew/actors and the viewers, and water guns and hoses are squirting all.
+The Pirates put on a pretty pod show.
+There is an interaction between the crew/actors and us -the viewers and water guns and hoses are all squirting.

 Do not sit down the front if you want to stay dry!

-The look on their faces are priceless.
+The look on their faces is priceless.
 They love it.
 This is the ride I hated the other day.

-The kids enjoy the games room, but as parents we agree this can be played elsewhere, so we don’t stay long in there.
-But it is cool.
-Very cool to the pint of freezing inside, and a good place to cool down if you are overheated.
+The kids enjoy themselves in the games room, but as parents, we agree this can be played elsewhere, so we don’t stay long in there.
+It is however cool.
+It is a good place to cool down if you are overheated.
+It is very cool.

-You g through a Lego story land and then there is a roller coaster ride.
-The kids shave a couple of goes on this.
+You go through a Lego story land, then take a roller coaster ride.
 I’m thankful the lines are shorter than Disney.
-I like too that there is lego stations for the kids to play at if the lines are long – well thought out Legoland!
+I also love that that there are Lego stations for the kids to play at if the lines are long – well thought out Legoland!

 It is the end of the day.
 6 p.m. and the kids don’t want to leave.
 I wish we didn’t either.
 I really have enjoyed this part of Florida.
 I wish we had a week just in the Lakes area, or even longer.
-The people are nice, and the places are great, and is less expensive than the Miami region where we have to head to.
+The people are nice, and the places are great and less expensive than the Miami region where we are headed to next.